-What is in v1
+What is ready now

 📍 Want to see what is coming?
 We publish our full product roadmap at strevalo.com/roadmap.
 It is updated as things change.